lrodrz/lrodrz.github.io/index.markdown

 <h2><u>A Kind Welcome: </u></h2>

 Welcome to the blog!
 I launched this blog on March 27, 2022.
 This blog is intended to document my journey as a computational biophysicist and theoretical computational chemist.
 Here I plan to document my research and career progress.
 To learn more about me, please visit the "About Me" tab on the header bar of this website.
 I have also segmented my main research areas into separate pages that can be accessed from the header bar.
-If you are on mobile, you can access the menu options by clicking on the hamburger menu on the right.
-For information about my research, please visit the "Research" page.

 <br>